A polarimetrically oriented X-ray stare at the accreting pulsar EXO 2030+375: Summary

 \section{Summary}

 Our main results can be summarized as follows:

-\begin{itemize} \item \src\ was observed in November 2022 by \ixpe, \hxmt and \artxc at the peak of a low-luminosity Type I outburst. \item Only low polarization degree of 0\%--3\% has been found in the phase-averaged analysis, while the phase-resolved analysis reveals a PD in the range 2\%--7\%.
-The observed low PD can be explained in terms of an overheated NS atmosphere scenario. \item By means of the rotating vector model we constrained the geometry of the accreting pulsar.
-The pulsar inclination is $\sim$130\degr, almost supplementary to the magnetic obliquity angle, $\sim$60\degr (that is, their sum is ${\sim}180\degr$). \item The obtained pulsar geometry implies that the magnetic axis swings close to the observer line of sight and the system obliquity stands between orthogonal and aligned rotators. \item Spectral phase-resolved analysis shows evidence that the pulse phase dependence of spectral parameters is different for different luminosities.
-This possibly reflects changes in the accretion structure at different accretion regimes, accompanied by beam pattern changes. \item Both polarimetric and spectral analysis hint to a complex accreting geometry where magnetic multipoles with asymmetric topology and gravitational light bending have significant effects on the resulting spectral and timing behavior of \src. \end{itemize}
+\begin{itemize} \item \src\ was observed in November 2022 by \ixpe, \hxmt and \artxc at the peak of a low-luminosity Type I outburst. \item Only a low polarization degree of 0\%--3\% has been found in the phase-averaged analysis, while the phase-resolved analysis reveals a PD in the range of 2\%--7\%. \item The observed low PD can be explained in terms of an overheated NS atmosphere scenario, with additional depolarizing mechanisms possibly at work in \src.
+We propose that mixing of emission from several parts of the NS surface observed at different angles, on one hand, and variations of the dipole position angle resulting in changes in the PA on the other, would lead to further depolarization. \item By means of the rotating vector model, we constrained the geometry of the accreting pulsar.
+The pulsar inclination is $\sim$130\degr, almost supplementary to the magnetic obliquity angle, at $\sim$60\degr (that is, their sum is ${\sim}180\degr$).
+The obtained pulsar geometry implies that the magnetic axis swings close to the observer line of sight and the system obliquity stands between orthogonal and aligned rotators. \item The spectral phase-resolved analysis shows evidence that the pulse phase dependence of spectral parameters is different for different luminosities.
+This possibly reflects changes in the accretion structure at different accretion regimes, accompanied by beam pattern changes. \item Polarimetric, spectral, and timing analyses all hint toward a complex accretion geometry, where magnetic multipoles with asymmetric topology and gravitational light bending have significant effects on the resulting spectral and timing behavior of \src. \end{itemize}

+Our analysis of \src\ characterized the X-ray polarimetric and spectral properties of the source at the sub-critical accretion regime.
+Additional future observations at different luminosities would help discerning the various mechanisms at work that shape the X-ray emission properties.